vuetifyjs/nuxt-module/docs/guide/server-side-rendering.md

 Since the headers sent by the user agent may not be accurate, from time to time your application will receive some hydration mismatch errors.

 :::warning
-If you resize the window while app is loading in SSR then you might get hydration error in devtool console.
+If you resize the window while app is loading in SSR then you might get hydration error in console.
 :::

 ```ts